Museum Filming Guidelines

 Interviews at the Museum

-Museum employees and volunteers may only be interviewed after making arrangements through our Communications Department.
+Museum employees and volunteers may only be interviewed after making arrangements through our Communications office.
 Museum visitors may not be interviewed onsite.

 Please go to collections.ushmm.org and search for the archive film or recorded sound you’d like to request.
 If archive footage, oral histories, or sound recordings are in the public domain and have no copyright restrictions, the Museum can supply digital video files directly by a share file / FTP service.
 Staff will upload files and share a link with you for downloading.
 Materials that are not in the public domain must be cleared with the rights holder by you before duplication.
 Consult firstname.lastname@example.org for details on specific items and review the procedures for ordering copies.
 To obtain copies of interviews conducted by the USC Shoah Foundation Visual History Archive, you must contact the USC Shoah Foundation directly.